apache/cloudstack-documentation/source/adminguide/virtual_machines.rst

    service offering using those tags and offer it to the user.

 -  Affinity groups.
-By defining affinity groups and assigning VMs to them, the user or administrator can influence (but not dictate) which VMs should run on separate hosts.
-This feature is to let users specify that certain VMs won't be on the same host.
+By defining affinity groups and assigning VMs to them, the user or administrator can influence (but not dictate) whether VMs should run on separate hosts or on the same host.
+This feature is to let users specify whether certain VMs will or will not be on the same host.

 -  CloudStack also provides a pluggable interface for adding new allocators.
 These custom allocators can provide any policy the